borderline-games/blog/tutorials/gettinghit!/trauma-based-screenshake.md

 ## Intro

-Over the years, you most likely encountered many forms of **screenshakes**, whether they were a way to *increase the impact* of the player's actions or those of *the enemies*
+Over the years, you most likely encountered many forms of **screenshakes**, whether they were a way to *increase the impact* of the player's actions or those of *the enemies*.
 This tutorial will focus on the later since this series is all about **getting your ass kicked**.

 This tutorial was heavily based on [this GDC talk](https://www.youtube.com/watch?v=tu-Qe66AvtY) with improvements here and there.